KurfurstSaya/UAT-Global-Server/README.md

-memory leak lmao hold on leme find it ok found it i blame the chinese
+there appears to be a memory leak that i cant fix.
+i hope you have decent ram

 # New user?
 [Read this to improve your runs](#training-settings-guide)